 - Seek the pleasure of Allah – nothing can make us happier than seeking the pleasure of Allah.
 Whether we are a university, home or on holiday never forget to seek the countenance of Allah.

 - Be grateful – The more grateful we are to have the things we do, the more Allah will shower you with His bounties.

 - Eat good halal pure food.
 Eating well maintains our physical well-being, this too keeps us happy.

-- We know how to propel himself more quickly towards his goal.
+- We know how to propel ourselves more quickly towards our goal.